CatcherITGF/NX-Venom/README.md

 ### MemToolkitNX

 Threads switcher for MemToolkitNX.
-Don't forget switch to the default after use 4 thread setting
+Don't forget switch to the default after use 4 threads setting

 * 3 Threads - Default
 * 4 Threads